daniel5151/ANESE/README.md

 **ANESE** (**A**nother **NES** **E**mulator) is a Nintendo Entertainment System Emulator being written for fun and learning.

-While accuracy is a long-term goal, ANESE's primary goal is to play some of the more popular titles.
-As of now, most basic Mappers have been implemented, so popular titles should be working! :smile:
+While accuracy and performance are long-term goals, ANESE's primary focus is getting some of the more popular titles up and running.
+Most basic Mappers have been implemented, so many popular titles should be working! :smile:

 ANESE is built with _cross-platform_ in mind, and is regularly built on all major platforms (macOS, Windows, and Linux).
 ANESE doesn't use any vendor-specific language extensions, and is compiled with strict compiler flags.
 It is also linted (fairly) regularly.

-ANESE strives for clean and _interesting_ C++11 code, with an emphasis on readability and maintainability.
-With that said, performance is important, but it's not ANESE's primary focus.
+Lastly, ANESE strives to keep a clean and _interesting_ C++11 codebase, emphasizing _readability_, _maintainability_, and _approachability_.
+The code is heavily commented, providing sources and insights for much of the logic.

 ## Downloads

-Right now, there are no official releases of ANESE, but there are ways to get nightly releases.
+At the moment, there are no official releases of ANESE, but there are ways to get nightly releases.
+These are compiled directly from the latest ANESE commit, so there may be bugs.

 **Windows:** You can download nightly versions of ANESE from [AppVeyor](https://ci.appveyor.com/project/daniel5151/anese)'s build artifacts